FallenMax/a18n/README.md

   - **Wrap** texts with translation calls (`a18n wrap`)
   - **Extract** texts from translation calls (`a18n extract`)
   - **Check** for untranslated text in code and resources (`a18n check`)
-  - **Replace** untranslated in code with translated ones (`a18n replace`)
+  - **Replace** untranslated text in code with translated ones (`a18n replace`)
   - **Purge** remove translation calls and imports (`a18n purge`)
-  - Support dynamic texts in ES6 Template String
+  - Supports dynamic texts in ES6 Template Strings
-  - Support TypeScript
+  - Supports TypeScript
-  - Support React, or any framework that uses JSX
+  - Supports React, or any framework that uses JSX
-  - Provides context for texts with `module` they belongs to
+  - Provides context for texts with the `module` they belong to
-  - Ignore lines or files with annotation comments
+  - Ignores lines or files with annotation comments
-  - Preserves original code formatting while modifying code as much as possible (though [prettier](https://github.com/prettier/prettier) is still recommended)
+  - Preserves original code formatting while minimizing modifications to code as much as possible (although using [prettier](https://github.com/prettier/prettier) is still recommended)
 - Runtime
-  - Translate static and dynamic texts using provided locale resource
+  - Translates static and dynamic texts using provided locale resources
-  - Tiny (~ 200 loc)
+  - Small (~200 lines of code)
-  - Fast, dynamic texts are compiled into template at first run
+  - Fast - dynamic texts are compiled into a template on the first run

 ## Getting Started

-> WARNING: existing project code will be modified, backup or commit before proceed
+> WARNING: Existing project code will be modified.
+Please make a backup or commit before proceeding.

-Install as project dependency (not devDependency, as `a18n` provides both CLI and runtime)
+Install as a project dependency (not a devDependency, as `a18n` provides both a CLI and runtime)

 ```sh
 npm install --save a18n
 ```

-Scan and modify code files (.js, .ts, .jsx, .tsx) in `src` directory, this will wrap CJK text strings with translation calls:
+Scan and modify code files (.js, .ts, .jsx, .tsx) in the src directory.
+This will wrap CJK text strings with translation calls:

-- `--namespace` serves the purpose to avoid conflict with same a18n instance from other dependencies
+- `--namespace` serves to avoid conflicts with the same a18n instance from other dependencies
-- `--module-name` automatically provides context for each text, and helps distinguish texts from different modules
+- `--module-name` automatically provides context for each text and helps distinguish texts from different modules

 ```sh
 npx a18n wrap src --write --namespace="my.unique.project.id" --module-name="fileDirAndName"
 ```

-Manually check for unintended modifications and fix them, you can:
+Manually check for unintended modifications and fix them.
+You can:

-- use comment `// @a18n-ignore` to ignore next line
+- Use the comment `// @a18n-ignore` to ignore the next line
-- use comment `/* @a18n-ignore-file */` to ignore entire file
+- Use the comment `/* @a18n-ignore-file */` to ignore the entire file

-Extract texts passed to translation calls (will generate `zh-CN.json`, `en.json` in `./locales` directory):
+Extract texts passed to translation calls (this will generate `zh-CN.json`, `en.json` in the `./locales` directory):

 ```sh
 npx a18n extract src ./locales --locales zh-CN,en
 ```

-Translate resources under `./locales` (e.g. from Chinese to English), after that we should have something like this:
+Translate resources under `./locales` (e.g. from Chinese to English).
+After this, you should have something like this:
-(key is added by `a18n` tool, value is filled by some human translator)
+(the key is added by the `a18n` tool, the value is filled in by a human translator)

 ```js
 {